2.3.1. Satellite images

 That's why it's important to handle each situation individually, or else one might not distinguish a home, which should be drawn on the map (see the green arrows) from a free-standing garage, which should not be included (see the red arrow):

-For more information about drawing houses, see 3.4.
+For more information on drawing buildings, see Section 3.4.
 Buildings

-Depending on the level of illumination on Earth's surface at the moment the image was captured, as well as how detailed the image is, and what type of surface is covering motorways and railways, lines on the image may appear as different colors and shadings:
+Depending on the level of illumination on Earth's surface at the moment the image was captured, as well as how detailed the image is and what type of surface is covering motorways and railways, lines on the image may appear in different colors or shadings:

 Roads are generally straighter than rivers.
-But if a road is laid alongside a riverbed, then its contour may not differ from that of the river.
-Additionally, sometimes drawings that look like meanders (bends) in a river actually represent roads in mountainous districts:
+But if a motorway runs alongside a riverbed, then its contour may not differ from that of the river.
+Sometimes drawings that look like meanders (bends) in a river actually represent roads in mountainous districts:

 In difficult situations like these, you can distinguish roads from other linear items such as rivers based on if they are linked to a road network (rather than a hydrographic network).